 Although great tutors come from all backgrounds and experience levels, the main characteristics you should keep an eye out for are:

 Of course, there are other things that are worthwhile considering.
-For example, you should also give some thought as to whether you’d like to have one to one tutoring, and whether you would prefer your classes to be online or in person.
+For example, you should also give some thought as to whether you’d like to have one to one tutoring, and whether you would prefer online economics lessons or in person.

 Equally, you should give a give of thought as to whether you’d prefer private tuition, or whether you’re happy to learn with a small group of friends.